 People who exercise regularly fall asleep faster, sleep longer, and report better quality of sleep.
 Regular exercise also has benefits for your general health and wellbeing.
-However, exercise is not recommended within 3 hours of your bedtime.
+It is helpful to know that exercise is not recommended within 3 hours of your bedtime.
 Give yourself time to wind down before bed.